calnix/bigram-LM/3. model/ReadMe2.md

 * Train() then proceeds to update the unigram_count and bigram_count dictionaries, via the for loops.
   * For each child list (tokenized passsword) in the training_set, for each token in each child list,
-  * (n-1 so we end </S>)
+  * (n-1 so we end < /S >)
   * create 2-character bigram sequences
   * If token is not already present as a key in unigram_counts dictionary, add it in with value of 0.
   * If token is not already present as a key in bigram_counts dictionary, initialize it with an empty dict.
     *   Keys in bigram_counts are individual characters
-    *   Each Key maps to a nested dictionary - which is meant to contain possible subsequent token outcomes as keys, and their bigram counts as values.
+    *   Each key maps to a nested dictionary - which is meant to contain possible subsequent token outcomes as keys, and their bigram counts as values.
-    *   These values are initialized as 0 with the 3rd if statement.
   * Increment both unigram_counts[token] & bigram_counts[token][next_token] by 1.
     * Unigram_counts will track the frequency of each unique character appearing as a starting point
     * Bigram_counts will track the frequency of a specific character appearing for some preceding character - how many times does b appear after a.